open-trackers/Gym-Routine-Tracker-Watch-App/README.md

 _A minimalist wrist-based gym workout tracker_

+## Download

+Available as a free download in the App Store [HERE](https://apps.apple.com/us/app/gym-routine-tracker/id6444747204).

 ## Features

 - Independent WatchOS app, not requiring companion iOS app.
 Leave your iPhone at home!